magento/merchdocs/.github/CONTRIBUTING.md

 Magento Documentation works with Magento Community Engineering teams and projects.
 As you contribute PRs, you gain [Contribution Points](https://devdocs.magento.com/guides/v2.3/contributor-guide/contributing.html#points).

-If you write and contribute a full topic, we will add your name (or your company's name) at the top of the MerchDocs page and link it to your blog or website!

 ## Get started